 - Combines traditional classroom learning with hands-on experiences with children at Baylor CARE and other community programs.

-- Offers students graduate assistantships with local ABA providers.
+- Offers students internships with local ABA providers.
 Students get hands-on ABA experience in the community, while also receiving tuition assistance.

 - Offers students the opportunity to get involved in applied research at Baylor CARE.

 - Offered within master's and doctoral degree plans.

 - Prepares graduates to take the Board Certified Behavior Analyst (BCBA) exam.